rezaa-mzk/From-Scratch/README.rst

 ----------------------

 1. **Simple Linear Regression:**
    Implementation of simple linear regression, a foundational algorithm for predicting numerical values based on a single input feature.
-My implementation showcases my attention to detail and commitment to mastering the basics of machine learning.

 2. **Multiple Linear Regression:**
    Extension to multiple input features, implementing multiple linear regression.
 This algorithm is vital for real-world predictions where multiple variables influence the outcome.
-My code reflects my ability to handle complexity and deliver accurate results.

 3. **Logistic Regression:**
    Implementation of logistic regression, a key algorithm for binary classification tasks.
-My implementation demonstrates my proficiency in handling classification problems, a fundamental skill for any data scientist.

 4. **Softmax Regression:**
    Implementation of softmax regression for multi-class classification problems.
 This algorithm is essential when data needs to be classified into more than two classes.
-My implementation highlights my capability to solve diverse and complex problems.

 5. **Multilayer Perceptron (Neural Network):**
-   Implementation of a multilayer perceptron from scratch, delving into the realm of deep learning.
-This implementation showcases my ambition to explore advanced topics and my determination to grasp intricate concepts.
+   Implementation of a multilayer perceptron from scratch, delving into the realm of deep learning by understandig and implementing Backpropagation from scratch.

 Key Highlights
 ---------------